The Gospel Voices · A Four-Book Series

 "He did not wait for me to become respectable before he called me.
 He walked to my table on an ordinary morning, looked at me with a gaze that contained no record of what I had done, and said: Follow me."

-Matthew, Gift of Yahweh · The Gospel Voices, Book One
+Matthew, Gift of Yahweh · Book One

+Four Voices.
 Four Gospels.

 Matthew, Gift of Yahweh